Jounce/Surge/README.md

 ---

+## Requirements

+This fork of Surge targets Swift 2.0, iOS 8.0+.

 ## Performance

 Initial benchmarks on iOS devices and the iOS simulator indicate significant performance improvements over a conventional Swift implementation.